theresamaier/2022ws_do_tm/Blog_content.md

 Examples: YouTube went from a startup funded by Chad Hurley’s personal credit cards to being purchased by Google for $1.4 billion, all in less than eighteen months.
 Groupon leapt from conception to $6 billion in value in less than two years.
 Uber is valued at almost $17 billion, ten times its value of just two years ago.
 - *In ten years, 40 percent of existing Fortune 500 Companies would no longer survive.*
 - The Average lifespan of an S&P 500 company has decreased from sixty-seven years in the 1920s to fifteen years today.
 And that lifespan is going to get even shorter in the years.
-- For example, a typical CPG (Consumer Packaged Goods) company like Johnson & Johnson or Proctor & Gamble takes about 300 days to go from a new idea to a product on a Walmart shelf.
-Quirky, a leading ExO, does that same process — new idea to product on a Walmart shelf — in just 29 days

 #### All are affected
 Of course, the growing speed also increases the complexity of how business models are built and structured today.
 But not only new companies, but also long-established ones have to adapt to this.
 Because not even giant companies are immune from being wiped out by what seems to be a new breed of companies overnight, harnessing the power of exponential technologies, from groupware and data mining to synthetic biology and robotics.
 This has been demonstrated by the inability to adapt in accordance with rapid change of entire one-great-industry-dominant companies like Kodak, Polaroid, Blockbuster, Nokia among others.